docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 		Total 4 (delta 3), reused 0 (delta 0)
 		To https://github.com/<your github repo>/voting-demo.git
    		c1788a1..2ab640a  master -> master

-1. Navigate back Docker cloud in your web browser
+14. Switch back to Docker Cloud in your web browser

-1. Click **Repositories** in the left-hand menu
+15. Click **Repositories** in the left-hand menu

-1. Navigate to the **voting** repository and click the repository name
+16. Navigate to the **voting** repository and click the repository name

-1. Notice the status is flashing **building**
+17. Notice the status is flashing **BUILDING**

 	> **Note**: It can take several minutes for a build job to complete

 	![](images/building.png)

-1. Click the **Timeline** tab near the top of the screen
+18. Click the **Timeline** tab near the top of the screen

 	![](images/timeline.png)

-1. Click `Build in master:/voting`
+19. Click the running task `Build in master:/voting`

 	Here you can see the status of the build process

 	![](images/build_status.png)

-1. Once the build finishes, click on **Stacks** in the left hand menu
+20. Once the build finishes you can click on the **Services** link in the left hand menu and see the **voting** service and the **results** service *redeploying*.

+  It only takes a few seconds to redeploy each service, so you may miss this.

+21. Once both services have redeployed with the updated images, if you refresh the **voting** and **results** web pages (you should still have a tab open for each of them) you will see that the values now show as **Seattle** and **San Francisco**.

+Congratulations!
+You have successfully deployed an application and configured it to automatically redeploy any time changes are pushed to its GitHub repo.

+This completes the Docker Cloud lab.